richard0000/simple-cheques-spa/readme.md

 - [Homestead](https://laravel.com/docs/5.7/homestead)
 - [Tutorial (Coming Soon)](http://)

+## Tests
+In order to run tests, just run the following command at the root of the project:
+- `vendor/bin/phpunit`
+**JUST TO CLARIFY:** Tests were included to put emphasis in the relevance of TDD in our days.
+This is a sample project, but the idea is to make the test before you include the functionality so, be carefull how you code!
+TDD rocks!

 ## Steps to build locally

 To get this project working properly in very simple steps, I recommend to use [Laravel Homestead](https://laravel.com/docs/5.7/homestead), because it's a perfect choice to left behind all the packages and necessary tools needed for every Laravel / VueJs application.
 It omes with everything you need.